UBC-MDS/group-2/README.md

 Due to privacy and logistic issues, only physicochemical (inputs) and sensory (the output) variables are available (e.g. there is no data about grape types, wine brand, wine selling price, etc.).

 ## Report

-The final report can be found here: *PUT LINK HERE*
+The final report can be found [here](https://github.com/UBC-MDS/wine-quality-regressor-group-2/blob/main/reports/wine_quality_regressor_report.html)

 ## Dependencies